JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

 *******
 Summary
 *******
 This section describes how to set up a running environment for developing WDLs using `conda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=environment>`_.
-Once the environment is set up, we can run a WDL directly using `cromwell <https://Cromwell.readthedocs.io/en/stable/>`_ which is a workflow engine that understands WDLs, and is what JAWS uses under the hood.
-Developing with cromwell will be much easier to debug.
+Once the environment is set up, we can run a WDL directly using `Cromwell <https://Cromwell.readthedocs.io/en/stable/>`_ which is a workflow engine that understands WDLs, and is what JAWS uses under the hood.
+Developing with Cromwell will be much easier to debug.

 In this tutorial, you will
 	1. build a development environment
-	2. run a WDL using cromwell.
+	2. run a WDL using cromwell

 How to find packages you need for building environments